Play with your dog and

 annoy or anger you.
 They just behave in a manner which is expected of a dog!

-The fact is that dog behavioural problems that we can’t stand are not
+The fact is that dog behavioural problems that we can’t

 1. Dogs bark because they have something to say, something to